Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Force geometry and entropy production

 Expanding the square explicitly yields:

 The entropy production rate therefore consists of three contributions: (i) an information cost associated with maintaining nonequilibrium probability gradients, (ii) a driving cost due to external forcing, and (iii) a correlation term capturing constructive or destructive interference between forces.
-Because this structure follows directly from the generic form of thermodynamic forces in overdamped Langevin dynamics, it does not depend on confinement or linear response assumptions.
-The information-force variance $\langle F_{\mathrm{info}}^2\rangle$ is directly proportional to the Fisher information of the instantaneous probability distribution, linking this contribution to statistical measures of distinguishability.
-By contrast, the force correlation term, often unemphasized in scalar descriptions, encodes the genuinely geometric organization of entropy production at the force level.
-A schematic illustration of the forces in $(F_{\mathrm{ext}},F_{\mathrm{info}})$ force space is shown in Fig.~\ref{fig:force_geometry}.
+Because this structure follows directly from the generic form of thermodynamic forces in overdamped Langevin dynamics, it therefore does not depend on confinement or linear response assumptions.
+The information-theoretic force variance $\langle |\vec{F}_{\mathrm{info}}|^2\rangle$ is directly proportional to the Fisher information of the instantaneous probability distribution, linking this contribution to statistical measures of distinguishability.
+By contrast, the force correlation term, often not emphasized in scalar descriptions, encodes the genuinely geometric organization of entropy production at the force level.
+A schematic description of the forces in $(\vec{F}_{\mathrm{ext}},\vec{F}_{\mathrm{info}})$ force space is shown in Fig.~\ref{fig:force_geometry} in one spatial dimension, as illustration.

-This decomposition reveals a key structural feature of entropy production.
-For fixed force variances $\langle F_{\mathrm{ext}}^2\rangle$ and $\langle F_{\mathrm{info}}^2\rangle$, and for fixed transport and noise parameters ($D$, $\gamma$, $T$), the entropy production rate is \textit{not} uniquely determined.
-Instead, it depends explicitly on the cross term $\langle F_{\mathrm{ext}}F_{\mathrm{info}}\rangle$, which reflects the relative orientation of the two forces.
+{For fixed force variances, $\langle |F_{\mathrm{ext}}|^2\rangle$ and $\langle |\vec{F}_{\mathrm{info}}|^2\rangle$, and fixed transport and noise parameters ($D$, $\gamma$, $T$), the entropy production rate is \textit{not} uniquely determined.
+Instead, it depends explicitly on the correlation term $\langle \vec{F}_{\mathrm{ext}}\cdot\vec{F}_{\mathrm{info}}\rangle$, which measures the relative spatial orientation between the two forces.
 As a result, two systems with identical current-based observables and identical fluctuation scales can dissipate very differently, depending solely on their force geometry.
-This degree of freedom is invisible in scalar descriptions based on currents, variances, or state-space distances, but plays a central role in shaping irreversibility.
+This degree of freedom is invisible in scalar descriptions based on currents, variances, or state-space distances, but plays a central role in shaping irreversibility.}

-Throughout, we focus on overdamped dynamics where the thermodynamic force admits a decomposition into external and entropic contributions; extending the framework to systems with additional force components or active noise would require a corresponding extension of the force-space description.

-The natural dimensionless quantity emerging from Eq.~\eqref{eq:force_decomposition} is the instantaneous Pearson correlation coefficient between the external and information forces:
+The natural dimensionless quantity emerging from Eq.~\eqref{eq:force_decomposition} is the instantaneous non-centered Pearson correlation coefficient between the external and information forces: